Weak demand hits China factory, services firms in March, more easing seen

 Producer prices in factories fell again in March for at least the 13th consecutive month, while the final prices of services charged by firms dropped last month.

-Wary of following in Japan's footsteps, where two decades of falling prices have stifled economic growth, Chinese policymakers have signaled that they are ready to act to avoid a bruising deflationary cycle.
+Wary of following in Japan's footsteps, where two decades of falling prices have stifled economic growth, Chinese policymakers have signalled that they are ready to act to avoid a bruising deflationary cycle.

 Central Bank Governor Zhou Xiaochuan warned on Sunday that the country needs to be more vigilant about the impact of declining prices.